 Is the Food Safe in Laos?

 Laos boasts a large selection of unique cuisine.
-Most of this food is unfamiliar to the American palate, including Sai Uah (sausage) and Larb (a minced meat salad).
+Most of this food is unfamiliar to the Canadian palate, including Sai Uah (sausage) and Larb (a minced meat salad).

 While most of these Asian delicacies are okay for consumption, take notice of how and where they are cooked.
 Diseases such as cholera, hepatitis A and typhoid spread in contaminated food and water.